SketchyScene/SketchyScene/README.md

 ## Credits
 - The ResNet-101 model pre-trained on ImageNet in TensorFlow is created by [chenxi116](https://github.com/chenxi116/TF-resnet)
 - The code for the DeepLab model is authored by [Tensorflow authors](https://github.com/tensorflow/models/blob/master/research/resnet/resnet_model.py) and [chenxi116](https://github.com/chenxi116/TF-deeplab)
+- The code for the Mask R-CNN model is authored by [matterport](https://github.com/matterport/Mask_RCNN)